-In 2023, RFP teams were just starting to explore generative AI, but only 34% had worked it into their day-to-day.
+In 2023, RFP teams were just starting to explore generative AI: only 34% had incorporated it into their daily work.
 Fast forward to this past year, and that curiosity has turned into real adoption.
-Our survey shows that 68% of teams have now used generative AI in the past twelve months—twice as many as the previous year.
+Our survey shows that 79% of teams have now used generative AI for RFP responses—a trend that keeps going up.

-Now that more teams are using generative AI for RFP responses, how do they actually feel about it?
-It turns out that attitudes have also shifted in a big way.
-This year, 67% of teams feel positively about the technology, up from just 46% the year before.
-What’s the verdict then?
-RFP teams are giving generative AI a thumbs up. 👍
+But, how do they actually feel about using AI technology?
+It turns out that attitudes are also seeing an upward trend.
+This year, 71% of teams feel positively about generative AI, up from just 67% the year before.

-The Benefits of Using Generative AI for RFP Responses
+What Are the Benefits of Using Generative AI for RFP Responses?

 While AI can handle tedious, repetitive tasks (like figuring out which SME to tag for reviews), your proposal team can free up time for high-impact tasks that require the human touch.
 For example, you can focus your efforts on crafting compliant, relevant, and personalized content, ultimately improving engagement with evaluators and enticing busy decision-makers.

 AI can help you beat the blank page with trusted, curated information at the start of the proposal generation process.
-For example, Loopio’s RFP response software centralizes all your responses so that your team can quickly find vetted answers.
+For example, Loopio’s AI RFP platform centralizes all your content so that your team can quickly find vetted answers.
 But if you can’t seem to find exactly what you’re looking for, you can use AI to generate answers based on knowledge in your trusted library.
 Basically, it’s a speedy sidekick for any proposal manager.

 So, how are these teams putting AI to work?
 Nearly half of them use it to generate specific RFP answers and edit their responses.
-Other top use cases include writing the first draft, competitive research, market research, and storyboarding.
+Other top use cases include crafting executive summaries and analyzing proposal quality.

-RFPs often come with hundreds of questions, so it’s no surprise that teams are turning to generative AI to save time answering them.
-But here’s the catch: only 33% of teams generate answers from their trusted content library, while 65% rely on tools like ChatGPT.
+RFPs often come with hundreds of questions, so it’s no surprise that 62% of teams are turning to generative AI to save time answering them.
+But here’s the catch: some teams generate answers from their trusted content library, while others rely on tools like ChatGPT.
 That’s not just a riskier approach—it can also be less efficient.
-After all, are you really saving time if you have to fact-check everything, instead of pulling from content that’s already been reviewed by your team and SMEs?
+After all, are you really saving time if you have to fact-check everything, instead of pulling from pre-approved content?

 3. Write a Faster First Draft

-With the help of AI, first-draft RFP responses can be created lightning-fast.
-That’s because AI can assist in generating responses that align with the RFP criteria by quickly processing and interpreting the requirements of an RFP.
+With the help of AI, 52% of teams are creating first drafts at lightning speed.
+That’s because AI can generate responses by quickly processing and interpreting the requirements of an RFP.
 This speeds up the initial drafting by providing your team with examples of how to respond (which in turn reduces blank page anxiety).
 With this speedy first draft, you can now focus on refining and customizing the content to the buyer’s needs.

-Although AI-generated proposals are on the rise, the importance of human expertise cannot be overstated.
-AI-generated content can boost productivity (and speed), but only when paired with a human who knows how to effectively coach it.
-Your expertise as a proposal professional is what crafts a winning proposal to align with your company’s unique voice and value props.
+Although AI-usage is on the rise, the importance of human expertise cannot be overstated.
+AI-generated content can boost productivity (and speed), but only when paired with a human who knows how to effectively leverage it.

-• Personalize Your Proposal With the Human Touch ⭐
+Personalize Your RFP Responses With the Human Touch

 As procurement teams see more and more AI-generated content, submitting personalized, original responses will help you stand apart from the competition.

 To maintain integrity and authenticity, AI-generated content should always be fact-checked by proposal managers, writers, or other team members.
-AI-generated content may serve as an initial draft, but avoid direct copying and pasting when creating proposals.
-Using your expertise vs. AI means you’ll also avoid risks like copyright infringement or using someone’s intellectual property.
+It may serve as an initial draft but relying on your expertise vs. AI alone means you’ll also avoid risks like hallucinated facts, compliance gaps, and unverified claims.

 Having an AI-ready team is as crucial as choosing the right AI tool.
 Understanding the capabilities and limitations of different AI models is paramount, and teams should be trained on how to interact with these tools.